 What is Psychotherapy?

-Problems helped by psychotherapy include difficulties in coping with daily life; the impact of trauma, medical illness or loss, like the death of a loved one; and specific mental disorders, like depression or anxiety.
-There are several different types of psychotherapy and some types may work better with certain problems or issues.
+Conditions that can be helped by psychotherapy include coping with stressful life events, the impact of trauma, medical illness or loss such as the death of a loved one; and specific mental health conditions such as depression or anxiety.
+There are several different types of psychotherapy and some types may work better with certain clinical situations.
 Psychotherapy may be used in combination with medication or other therapies.

 Therapy may be conducted in an individual, family, couple, or group setting, and can help both children and adults.
-Most sessions are 30 to 50 minutes long.
+Sessions are typically held once a week for about 45 to 50 minutes.
 Both patient and therapist need to be actively involved in psychotherapy.
-The trust and relationship between a person and his/her therapist is essential to working together effectively and benefiting from psychotherapy.
+The trust and relationship between a person and his/her therapist is important for working together effectively and making gains from psychotherapy.

-Psychotherapy can be short-term (a few sessions), dealing with immediate issues, or long-term (months or years), dealing with longstanding and complex issues.
-The goals of treatment and arrangements for how often and how long to meet are planned jointly by the patient and therapist.
+Psychotherapy can be short-term (a few weeks to months), dealing with more immediate challenges, or long-term (months to years), dealing with longstanding and complex issues.
+The goals of treatment and duration and frequency of treatment are discussed by the patient and therapist together.

 Confidentiality is a basic requirement of psychotherapy.
-Also, although patients share personal feelings and thoughts, intimate physical contact with a therapist is never appropriate, acceptable, or useful.
+Also, although patients share personal feelings and thoughts, intimate physical contact with a therapist is never appropriate, acceptable.

 Psychotherapy and Medication

 Psychotherapy is often used in combination with medication to treat mental health conditions.
-In some circumstances medication may be clearly useful and in others psychotherapy may be the best option.
-For many people combined medication and psychotherapy treatment is better than either alone.
-Healthy lifestyle improvements, such as good nutrition, regular exercise and adequate sleep, can be important in supporting recovery and overall wellness.
+In some circumstances medication may be clearly indicated and in others psychotherapy may be the best option.
+For many people combined medication and psychotherapy treatment can be more beneficial than either alone.
+Healthy lifestyle improvements, such as healthy nutrition, regular exercise and adequate sleep, can also be valuable in supporting recovery and overall wellness.

 Does Psychotherapy Work?

 Research shows that most people who receive psychotherapy experience symptom relief and are better able to function in their lives.
-About 75 percent of people who enter psychotherapy show some benefit from it.1 Psychotherapy has been shown to improve emotions and behaviors and to be linked with positive changes in the brain and body.
+About 75 percent of people who enter psychotherapy show some benefit from it.1 Psychotherapy has been shown to improve emotional and psychological well-being and is linked with positive changes in the brain and body.
 The benefits also include fewer sick days, less disability, fewer medical problems, and increased work satisfaction.

 To help get the most out of psychotherapy, approach the therapy as a collaborative effort, be open and honest, and follow your agreed upon plan for treatment.
 Follow through with any assignments between sessions, such as writing in a journal or practicing what you’ve talked about.